 Pregnant with my 2nd daughter, I became clinically depressed, and I rediscovered crafting, which helped me enormously on my way to recovery.
 I quit my corporate job and set up polkadots & blooms in 2009, realising a dream I had for a long time, making homewares and accessories from vintage fabrics and selling these all over the world.

-I am now spending most of my time passing on my skills I have learned over the years, first from my mum and nan and then along from other beautiful and talented craft women.
+I am now spending most of my time passing on my skills I have learned over the years, first from my mum and nan and then along the way from other talented craft women.

-Being creative and making with your hands does wonder to your soul and gives you such a great creative boost.
+Being creative and making with your hands does wonder to your soul and gives you such a significant creative boost.
 I use my embroidery and crafting time to think and reflect – it’s a form of meditation.
-And don’t forget your embroidery make beautiful gifts and presents for family and friends
+And don’t forget your embroidery projects make beautiful gifts for family and friends.

 I would absolutely love to share my love and passion for embroidery with you, as it brings me so much joy, and my wish for you is to experience this too.